Voices That Confuse: Reclaiming Biblical Truth

 We see this when we look at behavior.
 There are no longer any agreed-upon moral standards to determine what is right or wrong.
 I discover truth; this is “my truth.”
 And no one has the right to say my truth is wrong.
 My story, the way I experience life, validates what is true.

 Do not think this is merely a secular way of thinking.
 It is making headway into the church in subtle, but powerful ways.

-For example, a video made several years ago, For the Bible Tells Me So, presents emotionally powerful stories of kids who grew up in the church, and who took their own lives because of the discrimination, abuse, depression and isolation they felt growing up gay.
+For example, a video made several years ago, For the Bible Tells Me So, presents emotionally powerful stories of kids who grew up in the church and who took their own lives because of the discrimination, abuse, depression, and isolation they felt growing up gay.
 These are powerful stories and they should move us.
-But the objective behind telling these stories is to cause us to question why we should hold on to the traditional view of homosexuality in light of how painful—even life-threatening as the argument goes— that positon is for people who live with same-sex attraction.
+But the objective behind telling these stories is to cause us to question why we should hold on to the traditional view of homosexuality in light of how painful—even life-threatening, as the argument goes—that position is for people who live with same-sex attraction.
 The message?
 Holding on to the orthodox view hurts people.
 It’s dangerous.

 This illustrates how we decide what is right or wrong—how does it impact others; how does it impact me?
 Divine revelation, which is God’s story, becomes secondary to my personal autobiography.

 How do we respond to this cultural worldview, that our personal stories interpret God’s will for us?

 1. We do need to listen to people’s stories.
 There are things we need to learn in all these stories of those living with same-sex attraction.
 Our hearts should be moved to compassion by stories of isolation, loneliness, abuse, rejection, fear.
 But subjective experience can never be the basis for arriving at objective truth.
 Personal stories illuminate; they challenge us; they help us apply the truth of Scripture to our lives.
 But they must be viewed in the light of what Scripture teaches about life and God.
 We need an objective word outside us to fully understand ourselves.